galaxyproject/training-material/topics/transcriptomics/tutorials/clipseq/tutorial.md

 # Step 7: Peak Calling

 Peak calling is one of the most important steps in the data analysis of CLIP-Seq, next to mapping.
-There exist a variety of peak callers like [PEAKachu](https://github.com/tbischler/PEAKachu), [PureCLIP](https://doi.org/10.1186/s13059-017-1364-2) or [Piranha](https://doi.org/10.1093/bioinformatics/bts569) each with different underlying assumptions and parameters.
+There exist a variety of peak callers like [PEAKachu](https://github.com/tbischler/PEAKachu), PureCLIP ({% cite Krakau2017 %}) or Piranha ({% cite Uren2012 %}) each with different underlying assumptions and parameters.
 It is difficult (nearly impossible) to find a generic solution for every data set.
 We are going to use `PEAKachu` to find possible binding motifs for our data. `PEAKachu` is able to incorporate control data in contrast to other peak callers like `Piranha`, thus allowing to find binding regions that are significantly enriched in comparison to our control (input) data.

 ## Peak calling with **PEAKachu**